-It is the Board's responsibility to bring independent judgement to bear on issues of strategy, performance, resources and standards of conduct.
+It is the Board's responsibility to bring independent judgement to bear on issues of strategy, performance, resources, and standards of conduct.

 The Board is provided with regular and timely information at each meeting on the overall financial performance of the College together with information on performance against funding targets, proposed capital expenditure, quality matters and human resource matters such as health and safety and environmental issues.
-The full Board is scheduled to meet four times per year.
+The full Board is scheduled to meet four times per year but during 2020/21 it met on six occasions.

 The Board conducts its business through a number of committees.
 Each committee has a terms of reference, composition and membership which have been approved by the Board.
-These Committees for 2019/20 were Audit, Governance and Search, Finance & Resources, Business Development, Performance Appraisal and Review, and Quality and Standards.
-A Business, Community and Stakeholder Group (BCSG) was established for South Tyneside College (Professional & Vocational), South Shields Marine School and Tyne Metropolitan College.
-Several working groups were also established.
+These Committees for 2020/21 were Audit, Governance and Search, Finance & Resources, Business Development, Performance Appraisal and Review, and Quality, Curriculum and Standards.
+Business, Community and Stakeholder Groups (BCSG) are established for South Tyneside College (Professional & Vocational), South Shields Marine School and Tyne Metropolitan College.
+Several working groups are also in place.
 In addition, the Board has joint committees established these being Career College North East Board and Queen Alexandra Sixth Form College Committee.
-Full minutes of all meetings, except those deemed to be confidential by the Board are available from the Director of Governance, Tyne Coast College (South Tyneside College site), St. George's Avenue, South Shields, NE34 6ET.
+Full minutes of all meetings, except those deemed to be confidential by the Board are posted to the website or available from the Director of Governance, Tyne Coast College (South Tyneside College site), St. George's Avenue, South Shields, NE34 6ET.